No items found.

 These range from investment banks acting as intermediaries on mega mergers, legal firms undertaking due diligence and contractual work, and even change management companies, who play an advisory role in the post merger integration phase.

-M&A advisory is, by some distance, the most common form of intermediary in this industry.
-There are thousands of small M&A advisory companies in the United States, all seeking a small percentage of the US$3 trillion deal market.
+M&A advisory firms are, by some distance, the most common form of intermediary in this industry.
+There are thousands of small M&A advisory firms in the United States, all seeking a small percentage of the US$3 trillion deal market.

-We at DealRoom work with many M&A advisors proving them solutions for M&A. Below, we take a closer look at these companies, the work they do, and the role that they play in the industry.
+At DealRoom, we work with many M&A advisors providing them solutions for M&A. Let’s take a closer look at the work that these companies do, and the role that they play in the industry.

-The role of M&A advisor and typical M&A advisor tasks
+The role of an M&A advisory firm and typical M&A advisor tasks

-Typically, the company contracts the M&A advisor at the beginning of their deal process, endowing the M&A advisory with a mandate to take a more active role in their process in return for a retainer fee and a success fee - usually a percentage of the total size of the eventual transaction.
+Typically, the client company contracts the M&A advisory firm at the beginning of their deal process, allowing them to take over, in return for a retainer fee and a success fee - usually a percentage of the total size of the eventual transaction.

-A good M&A advisor can add significant value for a business owner, particularly one that has little or no prior experience in M&A.
+A good M&A advisory firm can offer significant deal value for a business owner, especially for those with little or no prior experience in M&A, by building financial models that satisfy their financial objectives.

-They will originate suitable companies, make initial contact with other business owners and corporate development officers, advise on deal structure and company value, and take an active role in the buy-side or sell-side negotiations.
+They will originate suitable companies, make initial contact with other business owners and corporate development officers to discover the right opportunities, advise on deal structure and company value, and take an active role in the buy-side or sell-side negotiations.

-Their network should also give them greater insight into the prevailing deal landscape.
+Their network should also afford them deeper insights into the existing deal landscape.

 As the introduction stated, the term “M&A advisory firm” is often used interchangeably with “boutique investment bank.”

-The reason for this is because, in addition to their core work on transactions, M&A advisors usually help companies with restructuring, capital raising, and other finance-related issues.
+The reason for this is because, in addition to their core work on transactions, M&A advisory firms usually help companies with restructuring, capital raising, and other corporate finance-related issues.

 In this way, M&A advisory firms can often use their consulting on transactions to open up possibilities in advising on other internal financial matters.